apache/geronimo/README.txt

  Additional configuration attributes can be updated in the file:

  <geronimo_home>/var/config/config.xml

+ Note: The server must not be running when these files are modified.

  Once the server has started, you can access the Geronimo Administration Console at http://localhost:8080/console/ .
 The default user name is "system" and the